HPC-NRW/advanced-git/episodes/02-branching.md

 :::::::::::::::::::::::::::::::::::::::  challenge

+Challenge 1: Renaming a file in a branch

 We updated our guacamole recipe in the `yaml-format` branch to use a different format.
 But now the file extension `.md` doesn't make sense anymore.
 Rename the file to `guacamole.yaml` and commit the change to the `yaml-format` branch.
 Run `git status` before you commit your changes.
 Is there